swardana/javaee-playground/README.md

 # JavaEE Playground
-Show how to build JavaEE 7 (Soon JavaEE 8) web applications.
+Show how to build JavaEE 7 (Soon JavaEE 8) web applications with theme `library`.
 Primarily designed for Glassfish / Payara.

 ## Environment
 This project was designed to deploy into Payara Full Server 172  with PostgreSQL 9.6.
-I prepare the database schema (soon), and will fully use JDBC Connection Pool from Payara.
+I prepare the database schema ~~(soon)~~ on `src/main/resources/db/schema.sql`, and will fully use JDBC Connection Pool from Payara.
 Below is how the environment configured:

 ### Create PostgreSQL Database